Vibrant freedom from Fremont to Ballard!

 Rather watch a video than read?
 The videos below tell stories about, or related to, upzoning.
 Listen and learn from others about problems regarding homelessness, housing affordability, climate change, quality-of-life, etc.

 This website pulls together decades of research and journalism for your consideration.
-What motivates us is frustration with our government’s lack of progress.
-We decided to funnel our energy into something productive: a push for progress in our local community.
-We believe upzoning will put Frelard on a path towards a more sustainable and equitable future.
+Motivated by a desire for progress in our community, here is the product of funneled energy and the belief that upzoning Frelard is a path towards a more sustainable and equitable future.
 We are:

 – Friends of Frelard